kingjr/kingjr.github.io/_pages/about.md

 <details markdown=block>
 <summary markdown=span>

-Visual summaries of our latest studies:
+Visual summaries of some of our latest studies:
 </summary>

 <details markdown=block>